Chris-Dee/Slogo_2014/API_CHANGES.md

 We also ultimately had to create multiple managers to handle the many features in Slogo, such as a language manager, a user command manager, and a variable manager.
 As explained before, we did not anticipate these more complex aspects of the language, so we failed to include them in our original design.

+As for the parser, we originally did not consider recursively building a tree for the command interpretation, so we ended up having to build a parser tree that consisted of StringNodes (nodes of strings) and other types of nodes that inherited from that.

 Main Layout
   * MainSlogo
     * main(String[])